Federico Calvet: Deportivo da Coruña

 Football began taking root in the city in the 1890s, and soon it gained followers among members belonging to the Sala Calvet, where Calvet was introduced to football by his younger students.
 As a lover of sport and physical culture, he also began practicing this new sport at the Corralón da gaiteira, after its owner, Eduardo del Río y Santos-Lartaud, gave his approval so that the Sala Calvet athletes could train and play matches there.
 In 1906, his students recruited a large group of players for the fencing master's gym, where they, together with Calvet, founded the Sports Club of Sala Calvet, which would later be called Real Club Deportivo da Coruña.
 Its first president was Luis Cornide, when he was only 24 years old.
 This club participated in numerous sports competitions during its first years, such as fencing, traîñeiras, tennis, and cycling, but it stood out especially for its football section.

 When Corralón da gaiteira became too small due to the increase of fans, they turned to Calvet, who financed the construction of the Campo de Riazor, inaugurated in 1909, where Deportivo played until 1944.

 Personal life

 Calvet married Marcelina Sar Varela and the couple had three children, Federico, Doroteo, and Carolina Fernández Sar, the latter deceased in 1905 at the age of just 10.
 His firstborn became one of the most emblematic characters of life in A Coruña in the 40s and 50s, holding several positions in the social, sporting, and commercial fields.

 Death and legacy

 Calvet committed suicide on 5 September 1933, at the age of 62, shooting himself in the chest with a shotgun.

-On 9 June 2016, the Honors and Distinctions Commission of the City Council of A Coruña agreed on a total of 22 names to be incorporated into the A Coruña street map, among which Calvet.
+On 9 June 2016, the Honors and Distinctions Commission of the City Council of A Coruña agreed on a total of 22 names to be incorporated into the A Coruña street map, among which Calvet was included.